TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorinsufficientspaceforrestoreondisk.md

 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue, free up the space in the target disk to create the database successfully.
-Alternatively, you can choose a disk with sufficient space during the restore operation in the **Advanced Configuration** blade.
+* To resolve this issue, free up the space in the target disk to create the database successfully
+* Alternatively, you can choose a disk with sufficient space during the restore operation in the **Advanced Configuration** blade